Fishing Line Recycling Locations

 Winchester

-Nineteen fishing line recycling receptacles were recently installed at local docks and piers in Fairfield and Bridgeport by five high school students from Fairfield.
+As of 2019, 19 fishing line recycling receptacles have been installed at local docks and piers in Fairfield and Bridgeport by five high school students from Fairfield.
 DEEP will collect the discarded line from a site monitor who will periodically empty their assigned receptacle.
 The Connecticut Audubon Society was the lead sponsor of the project.

-If there isn’t a convenient location in your community to recycle fishing line, consider starting your own recycling program at your favorite fishing site.
-Start by talking to your local marina, tackle shop, or fishing supply store to see if they’d be interested in starting a recycling program.
+If there is not a convenient location in your community to recycle fishing line, consider starting your own recycling program at your favorite fishing site.
+Start by talking to your local marina, tackle shop, or fishing supply store to see if they would be interested in starting a recycling program.
+The BoatU.S.
+Foundation provides plans for building your own fishing line recycling receptacles.
 The Berkley Conservation Institute makes it easy for retailers, groups, and individuals to create their own recycling collection programs for fishing line.
 To participate as a retailer, you can request a recycling collection bin and it will be shipped at no charge.
 As individuals, you can mail it directly to Berkley.

 Help protect wildlife and keep your favorite fishing area clean by placing waste fishing line in a recycling receptacle.
-It's the responsible thing to do!
+It is the responsible thing to do!

 Please retrieve these items and discard them in covered trash or recycling containers.
 We all can help further by picking up other people's trash, especially along our waterways.